Hi, I'm Andrew Millspaugh

 Management

-Though my titles don't reflect it, I have frequently worked as a people manager.
-Getting the best out of people is both energizing and in-line with my value system.
+I’ve often served as a people manager, even when it wasn’t my formal title.
+Getting the best out of people is both energizing and in line with my value system.

 Documentation